rossgrat/rossgrat.github.io/content/posts/whist-tournament-maker.md

 That's a lot of nested loops.

 This also did not work.
-The number of rounds should be equal to or greater than the number of players, because each player needs to partner with every other player exacrly once.
-This algorithm stopped well short of the correct number of rounds, and it appeared to be caused by the usage matrix entering a state where it could no longer assign tables, even though cominations remained.
+The number of rounds should be equal to or greater than the number of players, because each player needs to partner with every other player exactly once.
+This algorithm stopped well short of the correct number of rounds, and it appeared to be caused by the usage matrix entering a state where it could no longer assign tables, even though combinations remained.
 An example being: If player 1 and player 2 is a remaining combination, along with player 1 and player 3, we can't make a table out of this because both combinations contain player 1.

-I tried a few tweaks to fix this such as adjusting where the iterative loops started, but this method begain to feel fruitless.
+I tried a few tweaks to fix this such as adjusting where the iterative loops started, but this method began to feel fruitless.
 After a while working on this approach I finally came to my senses and did what I should have done before writing the first line of code.

 ## Stepping back and doing some research

 A deep dive into the interwebs led by to a mathematics stack exchange post where someone posited a question about this very same tournament format, albeit for a different game.
-One of the answers led by to my two new heros, Richard A. Venezia and Durango Bill.
+One of the answers led by to my two new heroes, Richard A. Venezia and Durango Bill.

 It turns out that this type of tournament design exists!
 And there is literature on it.
 In the blog of Richard A. Venezia, I found a short discussion where someone requested this style of a tournament for beach volleyball.
 Richard tried to come up with a solution on his own, which worked out semi-well, but also reached out to a friend, and this friend introduced Richard, the original question-asker, and now myself, to the tournament style that is called Whist.